Maha TET 2019 English Question Paper & Answer Key (Set-B)

 (16) Find out which part of the sentence has an error.

-Your statement that / you find this bag / in the street / will not be trusted.
+Your statement that / you found this bag / in the street / will not be trusted.

 A B C B